jhunkeler/multihome/README.md

 -rw-r--r--   1 example example  4855 Oct 29  2017 .dir_colors
 -rw-r--r--   1 example example   141 Aug 11 09:04 .profile
 -rw-r--r--   1 example example  3729 Feb  6  2020 .screenrc
 lrwxrwxrwx   1 example example    16 Sep  1 14:18 .vim -> /home/example/.vim
 lrwxrwxrwx   1 example example    18 Sep  1 14:18 .vimrc -> /home/example/.vimrc
 -rwxr-xr-x   1 example example   100 Oct 29  2017 .Xclients
 -rw-r--r--   1 example example  1500 Aug 11 09:04 .xinitrc
 ```

 ### Via transfer configuration

-To avoid broken shells, errors produced by the `~/.multihome/transfer` configuration are reported on `stderr`, but will not halt the program.
+The `~/.multihome/transfer` configuration file allows one to link or copy files and directories from their base home directory into the newly created home directory.
+This method can be used in tandem with `skel`, however if the account skeleton provides a file, yet the transfer configuration wants to create a link instead (types `H` and `L`), the regular file will be replaced by the link.

 #### Configuration format